 As to making that desire his god?
 Perhaps the use of “god” is functional, a god is a thing you love and sacrifice to.
 He serves himself, pure and simple.
 Or perhaps “god” is being used more philosophically, in the sense that it is his concept of ultimate reality.
 Both ideas lead into the philosophy of the opposition in the next ayah, in which they say that there is nothing more to earthly life than to live and die.
 That is their view of ultimate reality and how they live accordingly.

 Returning to Copperwalls’s question, I didn’t take the man of ayah 23 to be a literal man, but rather an archetype.
-If I’m right in the paragraph above, then the archetype is being set up to apply to the opposition in ayat 24-26.
-If there was a specific person being alluded to when this was originally recited, the context or details were not preserved.
+If there was a specific person being alluded to when this was originally recited, the context or details were not preserved and have faded into irrelevance.
 Modern audiences are left to fill in the blanks from their own experiences or imaginations.
 Unfortunately, within this gap of imagination this archetype becomes available as a straw man.
 While true egoists do happen, our own tendency is to project such egotism onto other people with the intent to dehumanize and disregard them.
 Disregarding other people makes our lives simpler; it removes the need to challenge our own perspectives with that of others.
-This ayah is suggesting that this man can be disregarded, for in his egotism he has already secured from God damnation.
+This ayah is suggesting that some people can be disregarded, for in their egotism they have already secured from God damnation.
 There’s nothing you can do, God’s will is enacted upon him.
 Make a moral lesson of him and simplify your life by ignoring his perspective.

 Nothing New under the Sun